Dance of the Lunatics

 SPAWN was formed in 2001 as punk trio.
 Adding a trumpet player in 2002 and a saxophone player in 2004, at that time the band switched to playing ska music with a punky twist.
 SPAWNTANEOUS was released in 2005 (album of the month at the National Pop Institute).
 Their music video “Spam” was broadcast by MTV Networks for several weeks, earning the band national exposure.
 HOSDROPLOS was released in 2008, gaining access to major Dutch venues like Paradiso and Zwarte Cross Festival.

-Having played more than 200 shows, SPAWN knows how to get the party started and going.
+Having played hundreds of shows, SPAWN know how to get the party started and going.
 They have been around for more than 15 years and “Dance of the Lunatics” proofs that they are far from done!

 “Dance of the Lunatics is a huge, bouncing, sweaty dance machine perched on 14 legs and having the time of its life.
 That’s what ska is all about of course.
 It’s music for the feet and for the soul and they do it really well.”
 [Louder Than War, 2016]